 Famous Animal Legends (Cryptids) and their Origins

-Cryptids, animals or creatures whose existence is suggested even though scientific evidence is lacked, are believed to be real by many people.
-While there may exist circumstantial evidence such as blurry photographs and crazed stories, none of the cryptid animals listed below are supported by science.
-Check the list below and see if you think any of these strange cryptids really exist.
+Cryptids, animals or creatures whose existence is suggested even though scientific evidence is lacking, are believed to be real by many people.
+While there may exist circumstantial evidence (such as blurry photographs and crazed stories), none of the cryptid creatures listed below are fully supported by science.
+Check out the list below and see if you think any of these strange cryptids really do exist.

 Bigfoot